MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 ### Scenario: An enemy base takes an additional action
 GIVEN I am a player
 AND I have started the game
-AND there is an enemy base
+AND there is an opened enemy base
 AND that enemy base has more than 0 life total
 AND that enemy has started their turn
 AND they have an additional action